CSHL-comp-neuro-vision/website/_sources/2026/project_ideas.md.txt

 <b>Step 3.
 Implement two compensation mechanisms, and ask which one(s) can restore the psychometric curve:</b>

-&nbsp;&nbsp;&nbsp;&nbsp;<b>Local MT compensation</b>: the gain and/or tuning sharpness of the neighboring direction columns changes, while the readout weights stay fixed.
+<b>Local MT compensation</b>: the gain and/or tuning sharpness of the neighboring direction columns changes, while the readout weights stay fixed.

-&nbsp;&nbsp;&nbsp;&nbsp;<b>Downstream compensation</b>: the readout weights change, while MT gains stay fixed (a stand-in for reweighting by a downstream area such as LIP).
+<b>Downstream compensation</b>: the readout weights change, while MT gains stay fixed (a stand-in for reweighting by a downstream area such as LIP).

 You can tweak the parameters by hand to find something reasonable, or write code to search for the best solution.
 Of course, feel free to try combining both: there's no biological reason the brain would rely on only one.